 7. What do we know about...?
 (Brain Dump)

 Brain dumps are a great way for students to share what they know about a topic.
 You can use these to introduce a new topic to see what students already know.
 You can also use them at the end of a topic to see what they’ve learned.
 Call it a “digital poster” to get your students even more excited about it.
 They can add images, stickies, arrows, even write on it.

 8. Making Arrays

 Did you know Jamboard is great for math too?
 Our math templates can be used in a lot of different ways.
 You can type the Problem of the Day at the top of this Jamboard and project it for students.
 They can complete their work on their own papers.
 When it’s time to talk about the problem, give one student access (or have them come up to your computer if you’re in the classroom) to solve.

 You can also assign this entire Jamboard to each student so they all have their own copy.
 Create questions ahead of time for them to solve.

 Students could also create their own array questions and share their Jamboard with a classmate, inviting them to solve their problems.

 Number talks are such a great way to start off the math period.
 This can be used with the whole class or in a small group.
 If you’re holding a small group, duplicate the frame so each student in your group has a frame to work on to show their work.
 Using these digital math mats and manipulatives has saved me so much time setting up activities for my students.

 10. What's Your Opinion?

 This Jamboard can be used for morning meeting, taking a survey of your class, and as part of your opinion writing unit.
+I use this one especially for getting students to brainstorm ideas before they fill out their Jamboard OREO graphic organizers.
 Students can always add their name for their reasons or stay anonymous.